kaushikbhatt12/chitchat/README.md

 # chitchat

-A MERN based application where we can chat in realtime .
+A MERN (Mongodb , Express , React js , Node js ) based application where we can chat in realtime .
 It uses socket.io to enable realtime communication .

 Features -
 1) User login and signup ( uses JWT and Mongodb to store user data)